-6.3 Telephony Functions
+5.3 Telephony Functions

-More functions and settings options for telephony are available in the "Telephony / Telephony Devices" menu on the "Overview" tab.
+More functions and settings options for telephony are available in the "Telephony" menu.

 Call List

 The "Call List" displays outgoing calls and sent faxes, incoming calls and faxes, as well as incoming calls during absence.

 If the number of a caller or someone called is entered in the telephone book, the "Call List" will display the name from the telephone book.